About the Course

 Be in the Thick of the Action as a Media Professional

-Gain the right balance of business knowledge and media skills in this course to jumpstart your career in the media industry.
-In our state-of-the art NYPTV Studio@D1 and Media Hub, you will be trained to use the latest equipment and software, learn how to produce engaging content for our own YouTube channel and publish your own student digital magazine.
+We will equip you with the right balance of media business knowledge and skills, as you get hands-on training in broadcasting, digital media, advertising, journalism and corporate communications.
+And at our state-of-the art NYPTV Studio@D1 and Media Hub, you will learn how to use the latest media equipment and software, get tips on how to produce engaging content for your YouTube channel and publish your own student digital magazine.

-You will also have opportunities to work on exciting, high-profile industry projects with our partners that include Fox Networks Group, Turner Network, Scripps Network and Mediacorp.
-Our students covered the Wimbledon Grand Slam tennis tournament in London, the Formula 1 Singapore Grand Prix, the WTA Finals, the HSBC Women's Champions and also NDP 2017.
+But the fun doesn’t stop there!
+You will also get opportunities to work on exciting, high-profile industry projects with our partners, including Fox Networks Group, Turner Network, Scripps Network and Mediacorp.
+Our student journalists have covered the Wimbledon Grand Slam tennis tournament in London, the Formula 1 Singapore Grand Prix, the WTA Finals, the HSBC Women's Champions and our own National Day Parades over the years.

 What You'll Study

-Look forward to a dynamic and rewarding career in:
+Look forward to a dynamic and rewarding career in areas such as:

 - Digital media production